Last Updated: April 6, 2022

-F(4).
-Accessing, Updating, or Deleting PII
+F(2).
+Accessing, Updating or Deleting Information

-F(5).
+F(3).
 Information Relating to Children

 Amobee’s corporate website, advertising technology, business intelligence product and e-mail channel are designed for individuals who are 13 years of age and older.
 Amobee does not knowingly collect PII from anyone under the age of 13 on its website or via its advertising technology.
 If Amobee were made aware that it had received PII from someone under 13, Amobee would use reasonable efforts to remove that information from its records.

 F(4).
 GDPR and Cross-Border Data Transfers

 Please see Amobee’s General Data Protection Policy, which is incorporated by reference, for information pertaining to Amobee’s compliance with GDPR and our approach to cross-border data transfers from the EEA and Switzerland via the Standard Contractual Clauses.
 Please see Amobee’s Portal for GDPR Data Subject Requests for data subject requests pursuant to GDPR.